 - 13. There shall be not less than one care giver for each six adults under care in each Adult Care Center. - 14.
 No Adult Care Center shall be permitted to be located in a multiple family dwelling unit. - B. Child Care Center.
 In the following districts: D-5, D-6, MU-L, MU-M, MU-H, MU-D, C-1, C-2, I-1, PRD, MXD AND AG, a child care center shall be permitted provided the following conditions are meet: - 1.
-Each Child Care Center operator shall apply for a ZCO on a form provided by the Department.
+Each Child Care Center operator shall apply for a ZCO, which shall be accompanied by a fee as adopted by the Council from time to time and is located in Chapter 9, Article VIII of this ordinance, on a form provided by the Department.
 A copy of such application shall be forwarded to the appropriate neighborhood association for their information at least four weeks prior to the final determination as to approval of a ZCO.
 Applicant shall comply with all current provisions of this ordinance and receive said ZCO from the Department prior to beginning operation.
 Any Child Care Facility which is currently registered or licensed by DHR as of the effective date of this Ordinance, shall apply for said ZCO within 45 days as of the effective date of this Ordinance. - 2.
 The ZCO shall be conspicuously posted inside the entrance or reception area of the facility. - 3.
 The ZCO of any Child Care Facility operator whose DHR license becomes inactive or which facility becomes inactive and ceases to operate, will be revoked immediately, and must apply as a new applicant and facility to resume operation.
 In this case all then current regulations must be met. - 4.
 No changes in operation beyond the scope outlined in the ZCO of any Child Care Facility may be made prior to application for a new ZCO.
 Any Child Care facility found to be operating beyond the terms of their ZCO must come into compliance immediately or their ZCO will be revoked. - 5.
 All Child Care facilities must submit to inspection by the Department's zoning enforcement personnel during normal hours of operation. - 6.
 Lot size, setbacks, and all other aspects of the premises must conform to those applicable to the zoning district in which the facility is located. - 7.
 All state, county and city licensing requirements shall be met including business licenses and those pertaining to building, fire safety and health codes. - 8.
 Off street parking as required by Chapter 5 of this Ordinance must be met, unless otherwise specified in this Ordinance.
 A site plan indicating the required parking shall be submitted for approval by the Department. - 9.
 When located in a dwelling district signage shall not exceed 18 square feet in area and no ground sign shall exceed four feet in height.
 All signage shall be lighted with only indirect, non-intermittent light.
 All signage shall be subject to approval by the Department.